 “I think what makes people fascinating is conflict, it’s drama, it’s the human condition.
 Nobody wants to watch perfection.” – Nicolas Cage

-Pupils have one lesson a week of Drama and are taught in mixed ability classes of 30.
-The increasing security of learning in the context of the tutor group helps pupils to appropriately push the envelope and try new things.
+Pupils have one lesson a week of Drama and are taught in mixed ability classes.
 It is difficult to make mistakes in Drama since some of our best learning experiences happen when things go another way than was expected.

 Pupils study a topic for a half term, sometimes a term.
 In Year 7 the focus is on group working skills, working with a partner, timing, preparing for a performance and script work.
 An early key module is a small group exercise entitled ‘The Decorators’ which gives the children a chance to make their own ‘silent movie’ with safe elements of clowning.
 In this module children will explore characterisation through movement, the success of comic timing and the processes of rehearsal and preparation.

 In Year 9 the focus is on developing dramas and performance skills.
-There is a strong emphasis on physical theatre [a thread which exists through Years 7 – 9] and cooperation.
 The preparation for GCSE Drama increases with the introduction of short pieces of project work and the continuation of devising and study of text[s].